wiloon/blog/content/post/archive-1/2015-05-21-spring-4-and-jpa-with-hibernate.md

 </beans>

 There is a relatively small difference between the way Spring is configured in XML and the new Java based configuration – in XML, a reference to another bean can point to either the bean or a bean factory for that bean.
-In Java however, since the types are different, the compiler doesn’t allow it, and so the EntityManagerFactory is first retrieved from it’s bean factory and then passed to the transaction manager:
+In Java however, since the types are different, the compiler doesn't allow it, and so the EntityManagerFactory is first retrieved from it's bean factory and then passed to the transaction manager:

 txManager.setEntityManagerFactory( this.entityManagerFactoryBean().getObject() );

 4. Going full XML-less

 Usually JPA defines a persistence unit through the META-INF/persistence.xml file.
-Starting with Spring 3.1, the persistence.xml is no longer necessary – theLocalContainerEntityManagerFactoryBean now supports a ‘packagesToScan’ property where the packages to scan for @Entity classes can be specified.
+Starting with Spring 3.1, the persistence.xml is no longer necessary – theLocalContainerEntityManagerFactoryBean now supports a 'packagesToScan' property where the packages to scan for @Entity classes can be specified.

 This file was the last piece of XML to be removed – now, JPA can be fully set up with no XML.